 RAN3 has consequently agreed the new NAS PDU Transmission Delay Indicator IE in the S1AP Initial UE Message message of the attached CR against TS36.413 which is one of the draft RAN3 CRs for CIoT optimization.
 This IE represents an expected delay for the transmission of the NAS PDU as a factor relative to the delay assumed at the MME without this indication.

 RAN3 is still considering whether this IE could additionally be introduced for the UP CIoT optimization.

 Discussion:

-Nokia clarified that CT1 is discussing to re-set NAS value times.
-This may have impacts for CT4 GTP-protocol.
+Nokia clarified that CT1 is discussing to re-set the NAS value times.
+This may have impacts on the CT4 GTP-protocol.